Artico Guide to Jewellery Allergies

 Pure copper is allergy-safe.
 Since it is so soft it may however be alloyed with nickel when it’s made into jewellery.
 Tianguis Jackson maintains their copper elements are not alloyed with nickel.
-Enameled or oxidized copper is generally allergen free though be cautious of “antique” plating.
+Enamelled or oxidised copper is generally allergen free though be cautious of “antique” plating.
 Copper does tarnish easily, and can leave green marks on the skin.

 Bronze (and Brass)

 Bronze is made of copper and tin (Brass is made of copper and zinc).
 These are nickel-free.
-Bare metals or oxidized metals are nickel-free.
+Bare metals or oxidised metals are nickel-free.

 Modern-day brass is not produced with lead.
 We avoid “antique” brass, or brass when we don’t know the supplier.